 This commentary offers generalized research, not personalized investment advice.
 It is for informational purposes only and does not constitute a complete description of our investment services or performance.
 Nothing in this commentary should be interpreted to state or imply that past results are an indication of future investment returns.
 All investments involve risk and unless otherwise stated, are not guaranteed.
 Be sure to consult with an investment & tax professional before implementing any investment strategy.
 Investing involves risk.
 Principal loss is possible.

-Advisory services offered through Aptus Capital Advisors, LLC, a Registered Investment Adviser registered with the Securities and Exchange Commission.
+Advisory services are offered through Aptus Capital Advisors, LLC, a Registered Investment Adviser registered with the Securities and Exchange Commission.
 Registration does not imply a certain level or skill or training.
 More information about the advisor, its investment strategies and objectives, is included in the firm’s Form ADV Part 2, which can be obtained, at no charge, by calling (251) 517-7198.
 Aptus Capital Advisors, LLC is headquartered in Fairhope, Alabama.
-ACA-2101-23.
+ACA-2211-4.